 There are lots of products out there designed specifically for mums-to-be.
 There are stretch mark oils and creams that promise to prevent or reduce tiger stripes, birthing essentials, gift sets and massage oils to soothe your aching muscles and calm your pre-labour nerves.
 We even had our brutally honest mum-testers trial many of these maternity/new mum skincare products for our 2019 awards.

 But are there products, treatments or ingredients we are neglecting that might give us that pregnancy glow-up we so desire?
-Dr Aarti Denning gives us the inside scoop on one her most popular treatments - micro needling.
+Dr Aarti gives us the inside scoop on one her most popular treatments - micro needling.
 It sounds scary but it is a "‘minimally invasive treatment in which we create tiny punctures in the skin using micro-fine needles.

 This triggers the body's wound healing process, stimulating collagen and elastin production.
 Additionally, once punctures are made we can apply products like vitamin C serums topically which are then able to penetrate deeper into the skin in order to work more effectively".
 Sign us up!

-During pregnancy, we know it is easy to get hot and flustered so Joyce Connor recommends using a "cooling thermal water helps to soothe irritation on the skin and keep you cool during hot weather".
+During pregnancy, we know it is easy to get hot and flustered so Joyce recommends using "cooling thermal water which helps to soothe irritation on the skin and keep you cool during hot weather".
 What should we use to keep skin soft and moisturised?
 "Shea butter and Cocoa butter are great moisturisers and help to minimalise stretch marks if used at the start of pregnancy through to post-birth."

 LAVA shells massage, £125, Spa Verta in Crowne Plaza BatterseaThe perfect pregnancy and post-pregnancy massage that will take care of all your aches and pains.
 Lava Mama uses gentle heat with the options of a cool Lava Shell, specifically adapted to each mum's needs.
 The massage is suitable for pregnant clients from 14 weeks onwards and while nursing post-pregnancy.